 If you know you will be running Senzing on a larger system with a higher than default number of threads, and/or you receive an error similar to the above, you will need to increase the number of prepared statements for the database.
 For example, on MySQL by increasing max_prepared_stmt_count:

 100,000 is a suggested value but this will vary depending on threads and speed of system.
 A suggested formula is 2000 * number of Senzing threads + 500

 Networking used to be very straightforward, easy to monitor and manage.
 There was the exceptional case of devices hitting max packets per second or driver/OS/PCI bottlenecks but those were rare.

 The popularity of cloud environments extracts much of the network topology from the user.
-Your application and database could be on different sides of a datacenter (or continent) or even through very limited virtual systems.
-This cloud networking is often a black box and the hardest thing to troubleshoot.
+Your application and database could be on different sides of a data center (or continent) or even through very limited virtual systems.
+This cloud networking is often a black box and the hardest component to troubleshoot.